Zombie movies have a pretty elusive fan base. These "undead beings" were only known via folklore and voodoo stories.

 $84,661,434

-Directed by Danny Boyle, "28 Days Later" stands out as an unforgettable and unique entry in the zombie genre.
+Directed by Danny Boyle, “28 Days Later” is a visionary and unforgettable entry that redefined the zombie genre for a new era.

 HorrorMysteryThriller